-- 5.1 In line with the council's Commercial Strategy, a review of all new opportunities available to the council, for which a charge can be levied in accordance with the council's policy, has been undertaken. - 5.2 This review has identified the following new proposed fees and charges:
+5.1 In line with the council's Commercial Strategy, a review of all new opportunities available to the council, for which a charge can be levied in accordance with the council's policy, has been undertaken.

 Charge Basis of charges Commercial Waste New charging opportunity identified to reflect an increase in demand/requests - replacement of Duty of Care Notice.
 Residential Waste New charging opportunity identified for an additional grey bin, therefore bringing charging in line with other neighbouring councils.
 Highways Permits New charging opportunity identified for additional USRNs on the same Temporary Traffic Regulation Order, and variation to an existing Temporary Traffic Regulation Order - this applies to both planned and special events.